Finding Accommodation in Europe

 - College Cribs: students looking for flatmates and flatshares

 Italy has gained a reputation for being slightly on the expensive side but that doesn’t have to be the case.
 Large cities, such as Rome, Milan and Naples, can offer a range of affordable accommodation if you’re savvy enough to find it.
-Pay special attention to short-term contracts in Italy designed specially for students and interns as most contracts are fixed at 1-year.
+Pay special attention to short-term contracts in Italy designed specially for students and interns, as most contracts are fixed at 1-year.
 There is a lot of paperwork involved in renting in Italy so make sure you have photocopies of all of your documents, including visa and residence permits.
+If you are renting an apartment as the main tenant, you will usually need to register your residential contract at a local municipal office (anagrafe) within 30 days of signature, or your contract will not be considered as legally valid.
+There is a fee for registration at the anagrafe.

 Italian key rental terms: